-Using silverware for feeding the baby is something quite close to us Indians.
-We also tend to make the baby wera silver bangles and anklets.
+Using silverware for feeding the baby is something that is predicted from ages.
+We also tend to make the baby wear silver bangles and anklets.
 But why do we use silverware?
 Why is silver the most commonly gifted item during baby ceremonies?
-Is it just to show off affluence and luxury (remember the phrase “born with a silver spoon”)?
-Or are there any other reasons behind the widespread use of silver?
+Is it just to show off affluence and luxury (remember the phrase “born with a silver spoon”)? or are there any other reasons behind the widespread use of silver?
 Like most Indian age-old traditions, usage of silverware also appears to have some underlying medical reasons that makes it a popular cutlery option across the world.
-Let us look at some of the benefits of using silverware for babies:
+Let us look at some of the benefits of using silverware for babies.

 Using silverware for babies has been practiced since decades, and it is believed that eating from silver has the same benefits as eating from a banana leaf.
 Top 5 benefits of using silver cutlery for babies are:

-- Bacteria-free: Silver has the unique property of preventing bacteria cells from building up chemcial bonds for its survival, making it antibacterial.
+Silver has the unique property of preventing bacteria cells from building up chemical bonds for its survival, making it antibacterial.
 Unlike other synthetic and plastic utensils, you do not have to sterilize silverware as it is bacteria-free.
-The antibacterial property of the silver is the reason why medicines are usually given to small babies in a silver pallada or sangu
+The antibacterial property of the silver is the reason why medicines are usually given to small babies in a silver pallada or sangu.

-- Easy maintenance: The fact that you can clean the silverware with just water and soap, and not sterilization, makes it easy to use and maintain silverware.
-However, silverware used for babies should not be polished regularly
+The fact that you can clean the silverware with just water and soap, and not sterilize, makes it easy to use and maintain silverware.
+However, silverware used for babies should not be polished regularly.

-- Immunity boosting: Silver has the property of killing germs, and so it can be a boon to health.
-It is believed that traces of silver is infused in the food eaten by the babies, which can improve the immunity of the child and generally improve health
+Silver has the property of killing germs, and so it can be a boon to health.
+It is believed that traces of silver are infused in the food eaten by the babies.
+This can improve the immunity of the baby and generally improve health.

-- Non-toxic: Unlike other metals and plastic ware, silver is not known to cause any cancers, reproductive or neurological damage or any adverse health conditions.
-Silverware is non-toxic and hence safe for kids
+Unlike other metals and plastic ware, silver is not known to cause any cancers, reproductive or neurological damage or any adverse health conditions.
+Silverware is non-toxic and hence safe for babies.

-- Retains freshness of food: Silverware is also known to kill various germs, bacteria and virus in the food.
-In fact, in olden days, silver coins were added to milk to keep it fresh for longer time> History has it that water and wines were kept in silverware to retain their freshness and enhance taste
+Silverware is also known to kill various germs, bacteria and viruses in the food.
+In fact, in olden days, silver coins were added to milk to keep it fresh for a longer time.
+History has it that water and wines were kept in silverware to retain their freshness and enhance taste.

 These benefits mentioned here are not newly found.
-The usage of silverware were very common in ancient India, of course, for the affluent class as silver is a precious metal.
+The usage of silverware was very common in ancient India, of course, for the affluent class as silver is a precious metal.

-Silver-charged water was specifically known to do wonders to people who were having digestion and related problems.
-The anti-bacterial, anti-viral and anti-fungal properties of silver eases problems in tummy, digestive tract and intestines.
-This water was also known to keep urinary problems at bay.
-In temples, the holy water was always stored in silver containers for the same reason.
-And as mentioned before, milk was key fresh for a longer time using silver coins.
+Silver-charged water is specifically known to do wonders to people who are having digestion related problems.
+The anti-bacterial, antiviral and anti fungal properties of silver eases problems in tummy, digestive tract and intestines.
+This water is also known to keep urinary problems at bay.
+In temples, the holy water is always stored in silver containers for the same reason.
+And as mentioned before, milk was kept fresh for a longer time using silver coins.
 So there!
-There are number of evidences from ancient India that support the silverware’s claim to fame.
+There is a lot of evidence from ancient India that supports the silverware’s claim to fame.

 There are many kinds of miniature silverware available for babies.
 The popular ones are:

 BPA is added to plastic to make it more durable.
 And this can leach into food items.
 BPA is known to create hormonal imbalance and obesity in humans.
-It is also known to increase risks of infertility, prostrate and breast cancers.
+It is also known to increase risks of infertility, prostate and breast cancers.
 So unless you buy very high quality “BPA free” plastic utensils, you are in the danger of BPA side effects

-Since prolonged use of plastics definitely is not in the best interest of you, your son or even the earth at large, it is again a good idea to look for alternate safe options, like silverware
+Since prolonged use of plastics definitely is not in the best interest of you, your baby or even the earth at large.
+It is again a good idea to look for alternate safe options, like silverware

 We have covered the dangers of using plastics for baby here.

 Using silver utensils for feeding the baby is the simplest way to use silver for babies.
-Use a silver glass to gve juices and water, large silver bowls with a silver spoon for rice, khichdi, daal ka paani and mashed roti, and smaller silver bowls for mashed fruit purees like apple, carrot, green peas, banana and peach.
+Use a silver glass to give juices and water, large silver bowls with a silver spoon for rice, khichdi, daal ka paani and mashed roti.
+Use smaller silver bowls for mashed fruit purees like apple, carrot, green peas, banana and peach.

-Silver jewelry has been worn by both men and women since ancient times owing to the medicinal properties of the metal.
-Being antibacterial,wearing silver jewelry is believed to fight infections of cold and flu, and helps provide a cover against potential toxic substances.
+Silver jewellery has been worn by both men and women since ancient times owing to the medicinal properties of the metal.
+Being antibacterial,wearing silver jewellery is believed to fight infections of cold and flu.
+It also helps provide a cover against potential toxic substances.
 Silver reacts and changes color when it comes in contact with toxic chemicals.
-For this very reason, babies and adults alike wear silver jewelry.
+For this very reason, babies and adults alike wear silver jewellery.
 Babies are often made to wear silver anklets and bracelets to boost immunity and for positive energy.
 And of course for the tinkling sounds!